-The Academy curriculum aims to provide opportunities for all students to learn and to achieve.
+The Academy curriculum aims to provide opportunities for all pupils to learn and to achieve.

-The Academy curriculum aims to promote students' spiritual, moral, social and cultural development and prepare all students for the opportunities, responsibilities and experiences of life.
+The Academy curriculum aims to promote pupils' spiritual, moral, social and cultural development and prepare all pupils for the opportunities, responsibilities and experiences of life.

-It will promote equal opportunities and enable students to challenge discrimination and stereotyping.
-The Academy's curriculum will promote students' self-esteem and emotional well-being and help them to form and maintain worthwhile and satisfying relationships, based on respect for themselves and for others, at home, the Academy, work and in the community.
+It will promote equal opportunities and enable pupils to challenge discrimination and stereotyping.
+The Academy's curriculum will promote pupils' self-esteem and emotional well-being and help them to form and maintain worthwhile and satisfying relationships, based on respect for themselves and for others, at home, the Academy, work and in the community.
 It will develop their ability to relate to others and work for the common good.

 The curriculum will take into account that children and young people through the internet and social media have access to ideas, information and ideology which could place them at risk of harm.
 Our curriculum will promote discussion of sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.

 Our curriculum is inclusive by design and gives every pupil, regardless of their individual learning need, the opportunity to access a full timetable and benefit from great learning experiences.
 All staff are aware of individual learning needs and use a range of strategies to promote engagement and ensure progress so that SEND learners are not disadvantaged.
 Closing the attainment gap between SEND pupils and their peers is a priority at Huish Episcopi, and staff work very hard to know their pupils specific needs and how best to support them in their learning.